-If you are employed in a company with over 50 employees and you work more than 30 hours per week, your employer will subscribe to your private insurance in the US.
+If you are employed in a company with over 50 employees and you work more than 30 hours per week, your employer must provide you with an ACA-compliant private health insurance.
 If they do not, they risk paying a penalty.
-Employees pay a share of the insurance premium provided by their employer based on their household income.
+Employees will pay a share of the insurance premium provided by their employer based on their household income.

-The individual mandate will be abolished in 2019: people who do not subscribe to ACA-compliant health insurance will no longer have to pay a penalty.
-In view of the very high costs of healthcare in the United States, however, it remains strongly recommended to have health insurance in the United States after 2019, be it ACA-compliant or not.
+Whichever your choice, in view of the very high costs of healthcare in the United States, it remains strongly recommended to have health insurance in the United States after 2019, be it ACA-compliant or not.

 Does the Affordable Care Act apply to seconded workers?

 If you are going to the United States to work as a seconded employee (an employee of a company established elsewhere but carrying out business in the United States), you will not register with the American healthcare system.
 Depending on your home country’s social security agreements with the United States, you may retain some benefits of your current health insurance.
 Contact your country’s healthcare provider to find out more information.
 You may also consider taking out international health insurance in the United States.

 Does the Affordable Care Act apply to visitors?